janbrummer/curl/docs/WebSockets.md

 The plan is to make curl do websockets similar to telnet/nc.
 That part of the work has not been started.

+Ideas:

+ - Read stdin and send off as messages.
+Consider newline as end of fragment.
+   (default to text? offer option to set binary)
+ - Respond to PINGs automatically
+ - Issue PINGs at some default interval (option to switch off/change interval?)
+ - Allow `-d` to specify (initial) data to send (should the format allow for multiple separate frames?)
+ - Exit after N messages received, where N can be zero.

 ## Test suite

 I looked for an existing small WebSockets server implementation with maximum